 When a loss of pressure arises in a run flat tyre then you must only continue at 50mph

-Your car will remain stable and not deviate and possibly cause a crash in busy traffic, as happened to a friend of mine recently.
-His tyre blew out and he hit the central reservation causing the car to swerve and have an accident.
-Although he was badly injured he is now fully recovered, but I am sure that of he had run flats fitted to his car then the car would have kept the line and not crashed into the barrier, throwing it into the path of the traffic in the other lane.
+Your car will remain stable and not deviate and possibly cause a crash.
+Even in busy traffic, as happened to a friend of mine recently.
+His tyre blew out and he hit the central reservation.
+So, causing the car to swerve and have an accident.
+Although he was badly injured he is now fully recovered.
+But I am sure that of he had run flats fitted to his car.
+Then the car would have kept the line and not crashed into the barrier.
+Throwing it into the path of the traffic in the other lane.

-Also if you do lose tyre pressure and it will tell you on your TPMS instrument on the dash of your car, then you must only drive at 50mph.
-At 50mph you can drive the car 50 miles , this is usually enough distance to enable the driver to reach the safety of a garage or the nearest tyre centre and have the tyre attended to.
+Also if you do lose tyre pressure and it will tell you on your TPMS instrument.
+Located on the dash of your car.
+After this, then you must only drive at 50 mph.
+At 50 mph you can drive the car 50 miles.
+This is usually enough distance to enable the driver to reach the safety of a garage.
+Including the nearest tyre centre and have the tyre attended to.

 Pirelli recommend that we should not repair run flat tyres

-As the heading suggests Pirelli is one of the manufacturers that do not recommend that we repair run flat tyres.
-We at Pellon Tyres here in Halifax have been known to repair these tyres but only if knew that there was a screw in the tyre and the tyre had not deflated and the TPMS light had not come on.
-We have since stopped this procedure altogether now and only fit a new tyre, because we just do not know what damage was done, when the tyre was de-flatted.
+As the heading suggests Pirelli.
+Are one of the manufacturers that do not recommend that we repair run flat tyres.
+We at Pellon Tyres here in Halifax have been known to repair these tyres.
+But only if knew that there was a screw in the tyre and the tyre had not deflated.
+Including the fact that the TPMS light had not come on.
+We have since stopped this procedure altogether.
+Now and only fit a new tyre.
+Because we just do not know what damage was done, when the tyre was de-flatted.

 This reminds me of a recent case in mind.
-One of our lady driver customers who owns a very nice BMW, had noticed her TPMS light was warning her of a problem with her near side front tyre, which had a pressure loss.
+One of our lady driver customers.
+Owning a very nice BMW, had noticed her TPMS light was warning her of a problem.
+Consequently, with her near side front tyre, which had a pressure loss.
 The BMW was fitted with Pirelli tyre as original equipment size 225/45×18 P7 Cinturato.

 She was heading from the M62 motorway, back to Halifax when the incident happened and was not too sure what the light coming on meant.
 She carried on driving and then decided to pull in and give us a ring for advice.
 Because the car was fitted with a TPMS system we knew that the car would be on run flat tyres and so we recommended that she drove the car carefully to our depot in Halifax, a distance of about 5 miles well within the 50 mile recommended by Pirelli.

-Pellon Tyre and Auto-centre offer car and van servicing and repairs to all makes of vehicles.
-We are members of Unipart Car Care centres and give a nationwide guarantee for all our work and parts.
-We also sell Pirelli Run Flat Tyres online from our website www.pellonautocentre.com by using the tyre selector and choosing your tyre size.
-We offer courtesy cars to local
+Pellon Tyres offer car and van servicing and repairs to all makes of vehicles.
+Selling Pirelli Run Flat Tyres online from our website www.pellonautocentre.com by using the tyre selector and choosing your tyre size.